Please use the Department links below to find a specific member of staff in Cultures, Languages and Area Studies.

 Professor of American Literature, Faculty of Arts

-During 2019-20 I'm teaching a first-year course on contemporary American culture, a second-year course on business in American culture, and a new final-year course on the American short story.
+During 2020-21 I'm teaching a first-year course on American literature and culture from 1830-1940 and a second-year course on business in American culture.

-I'm currently supervising PhDs on American women's prison zines; digital American literature; nineteenth- and early twentieth-century Californian fiction; and schoolhouse gothic fiction.
-I've supervised over a dozen PhDs to completion on topics including racial liminality in nineteenth-century American literature; John Cheever's magazine fiction; post-apocalyptic fiction; the segregated town in white Southern fiction; Ralph Waldo Emerson; the "quiet" novel in contemporary American literature; Cormac McCarthy; post-suburban American literature; the nineteenth-century American short story; transnationalism in the work of Toni Morrison and Dionne Brand; and contemporary New York and Shanghai fiction.
+I'm currently supervising PhDs on digital American literature; nineteenth- and early twentieth-century Californian fiction; and contemporary American, Canadian, and Australian gothic fiction.
+I've supervised over a dozen PhDs to completion on topics including American women's prison zines; racial liminality in nineteenth-century American literature; John Cheever's magazine fiction; post-apocalyptic fiction; the segregated town in white Southern fiction; Ralph Waldo Emerson; the "quiet" novel in contemporary American literature; Cormac McCarthy; post-suburban American literature; the nineteenth-century American short story; transnationalism in the work of Toni Morrison and Dionne Brand; and contemporary New York and Shanghai fiction.
 I have also supervised several MRes theses on subjects ranging from the sea fiction of James Fenimore Cooper to Rolling Stone magazine, the short fiction of Richard Ford, and Donna Tartt.

 My main area of research is nineteenth-century American literature and print culture.
 My latest book is Herman Melville: Among the Magazines.
 It focuses on the writing Melville published in Putnam's… read more